St James Independent Schools

-St James' Independent Schools in London (UK) are three fee-paying schools for children aged 4 to 18.
-The Junior and Senior Girls' Schools are in the London Borough of Hammersmith and Fulham, and the Senior Boys' School in Ashford, Surrey.
+St James Independent Schools are three fee-paying schools in England for children aged 2 to 18.
+The Nursery, Preparatory and Senior Girls' Schools are in the London Borough of Hammersmith and Fulham, and the Senior Boys' School in Ashford, Surrey.
+The boys' school site was previously home to St David's School for Girls.

 In 2019 The Times UK School Guide ranked St James' Senior Girls School 102nd with 82.1% scoring A*-B at A-Level, and St James' Senior Boys 251st with 75.9% scoring A*- B at A-level.

 Meditation and Mindfulness

-St James' incorporate stillness, meditation, reflection techniques into the school routine.
+St James incorporate stillness, meditation, reflection techniques into the school routine.

 Sanskrit Language

-Unusually for a UK school, the St James Schools teach Sanskrit.，which is a compulsory second language for the junior students.
-Being an ancient Indo-European language its study illuminates the grammar and etymology of modern languages of that family, including English; its philosophical concepts provide a wealth of human thought; regarded classical language par excellence and considered positive while assessing university admissions.
-It also helps students grasp maths, science and other languages better.
+Unusually for a UK school, the St James Schools teach Sanskrit., which is a compulsory second language for the Prep students.
 Warwick Jessup, head of Sanskrit department, says: "This is the most perfect and logical language in the world, the only one that is not named after the people who speak it.
 Indeed the word 'Sanskrit' itself means perfected language."
-Paul Moss, Headmaster of the school, says: "The Devanagri script and spoken Sanskrit are two of the best ways for a child to overcome stiffness of fingers and the tongue.
+Paul Moss, previous Headmaster of the school, says: "The Devanagri script and spoken Sanskrit are two of the best ways for a child to overcome stiffness of fingers and the tongue.
 Today’s European languages do not use many parts of the tongue and mouth while speaking or many finger movements while writing, whereas Sanskrit helps immensely to develop cerebral dexterity through its phonetics."

-Students of St. James chanted Vedic hymns in presence of Queen Elizabeth at the Buckingham Palace in 2010 to celebrate beginning of the Commonwealth Games.
+Students of St James chanted Vedic hymns in presence of Queen Elizabeth at the Buckingham Palace in 2010 to celebrate beginning of the Commonwealth Games.

 Connection with the School of Economic Science

 The School of Economic Science, through associated overseas schools, supports independent children's schools in a number of countries, including Australia, New Zealand, Ireland (John Scottus School), the West Indies and the United States.

-The St James' Schools are legally independent from the School of Economic Science.
+The St James Schools are legally independent from the School of Economic Science.
 They seek to preserve the ethos of their founding philosophical principles which are derived from the Advaita Vedanta philosophical tradition, which the schools describe as encompassing the concept of unity, and of a multicultural approach which embraces all faiths – and no faith.
 Philosophy is taught and transcendental meditation is an optional practice in the schools.

 The Education Renaissance Trust, a UK registered charity, was founded by the SES in 1998 with the aim of "[making their] philosophy of education based on spiritual values available more widely".
 The ERT provides support and funding for the St James schools worldwide, and currently runs inset training days for teachers in UK state schools.

 Today, only around 10 per cent of the children have parents involved with SES.